-As I was trying to come up with ideas for this month's challenge I looked back on some of the past topics we've done.
-One thing jumped out to me, and that is that we haven't done anything focus on using light.
+As I was trying to come up with ideas for things to do at home, I looked back on some of the past topics we’ve done as photography challenges.
+One thing jumped out to me, and that is that we haven’t done anything using light painting.

-So, what I want you to do this month is to ADD light with an external light source.
-That is a light that is NOT attached to your camera.
+Okay, what do I mean by that?
+An external light source is one that is NOT attached to your camera.
 It must be something that you can control and move around yourself.
 That might include any of the following:

 - A speedlight (a flash made for your camera)